Right now, more than 90,000 Manitobans access emergency food support from Harvest Manitoba’s network of food banks and agencies every month.

 Maybe there’s too much month left at the end of the money.
 You could be unemployed or working hard to pay your bills on a smaller income than you need.
-You might be one of thousands of Manitobans experiencing a layoff or job loss due to the COVID-19 pandemic.
+You You may have just been laid off or lost your job.

 Nobody plans for this.
 Life can bring unexpected financial uncertainty or crisis to anyone, anytime, and anywhere in Manitoba.